sisrfeng/coc-wiki/Completion-with-sources.md

 * `trigger`, only trigger completion when you type `triggerCharacters` (or trigger pattern match) defined by the completion sources.
 * `none`, disable auto trigger completion, you will have to trigger the completion manually.

-Some completion behavior can be changed by [using the configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file).
+Lots of completion behavior can be changed by [using the configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file), check out `:h coc-config-suggest` for details.

-To change the trigger mode, add:

-    "suggest.autoTrigger": "trigger"

-To support completion trigger on insert enter, add

-    "suggest.triggerAfterInsertEnter": true

-To change the completion timeout, use:

-    "suggest.timeout": 500,

-To make the completion automatically select the first completed item, use:

-    "suggest.noselect": false,

-To make the completion trigger with two input characters, use:

-    "suggest.minTriggerInputLength": 2

-To enable the commit characters feature, use:

-    "suggest.acceptSuggestionOnCommitCharacter": true

-To change the indicator of snippet items, use:

-    "suggest.snippetIndicator": "►"

-To get the full list checkout the help by `:h coc-configuration` in your vim.

 ## Use `<Tab>` or custom key for trigger completion